-25. Does our organization have to verify an employee's eligibility for an HSA?
+23) Does our organization have to verify an employee's eligibility for an HSA?

 An employer is only required to verify whether: (1) the individual is enrolled in your organization's HDHP; (2) whether the individual is enrolled in disqualifying coverage through your organization such as a health FSA or an HRA that is not HSA-compatible; and (3) the individual's age (to determine if the individual is eligible for catch-up contributions).
 The employer may rely on information the employee provides about his/her age.
-The employer is not responsible for verifying that an individual may not be claimed as another taxpayer's dependent, that an individual is not enrolled in Medicare, or that the employee does not have disqualifying coverage from another source such as the spouse's employer.
+The employer is not responsible for verifying that an individual may not be claimed as another taxpayer's dependent.

-26.If an employer makes contributions to employees' HSAs outside of a cafeteria plan, are there any requirements that the employer also provide contributions to other similar employees?
+24) If an employer makes contributions to employees' HSAs outside of a cafeteria plan, are there any requirements that the employer also provide contributions to other similar employees?

 Yes.
 If the employer contributes to employees' HSAs outside of a cafeteria plan, the employer will be subject to an excise tax equal to 35% of all of its contributions during a calendar year unless it makes "comparable" contributions for all comparable, participating, HSA-eligible employees for each level of coverage.
 Comparable contributions are either the same dollar amount or the same percentage of the applicable HDHP deductible.
 The comparability rules permit employers to base contributions on four different tiers of coverage: (1) self-only; (2) self-plus-one; (3) self-plus-two; and (4) self-plus-three-or-more.
 An exception is available for certain union groups.
 This rule applies on a controlled group basis - as defined in IRC Section 414(b), (c) and (m).
-These rules called "comparability" rules have limited flexibility.
-An employer could not, for example, make contributions to the HSAs of salaried employees, but not hourly employees, where both groups are eligible under the same medical plan.
-Similarly, wellness program incentives in the form of employer contributions to an HSA will not satisfy the comparability requirement.
-See the GBS HSA Design Guide for additional information.

 If an employer makes HSA contributions to employees' HSAs through a cafeteria plan, different rules apply.
-See Q&A 27 for information.
+See Q&A 25 for information.

-27.If an employer makes contributions to employees' HSAs "through a cafeteria plan," what rules govern that employer's contributions?
+25) If an employer makes contributions to employees' HSAs "through a cafeteria plan," what rules govern that employer's contributions?